neuodev/mybash/README.md

 # Todo

-1. Math expr evaluation
-2. Support string concatnation with the echo command
+1. Support string concatnation with the echo command